amirahrozey/Photo-Recognition-Project/README.txt

 Datasets -
 ---------

-In folder "Model Design & Training", you can find the script for designing the model at "Recognition.m", and the images used for training at "Training Data", and the images used for Testing at "Testing Data".
+In "Model Design & Training" folder, you can find the script for designing the model at "Recognition.m", and the images used for training at "Training Data", and the images used for Testing at "Testing Data".

 GUI -
 ---------

-In folder "GUI App", you can find the files for building the GUI App.
+In "GUI App" folder, you can find the files for building the GUI App.